Nonanalytic Structure of Effective Potential at Finite Temperature on Compactified Space: Conclusions and discussions

 The logarithmic-type nonanalytic terms newly analyzed in the present paper are found to arise from the double pole in the integrand, in contrast to the power-type nonanalytic terms that originate from the single pole as shown in the papers I and II.
 In the case of the scalar field obeying the periodic boundary condition for the spatial $S_i^1~(i=1,\cdots, p)$ direction, we have determined all the nonanalytic terms in the effective potential by classifying the cases according to whether the spacetime dimension, $D$ and the total number of $S^1_i$, $p+1$ are even or odd.
-We have clarified the significant nonanalytic structure as summarized in Table $1$: whenever the power-type is present(absent), the logarithmic-type is absent(present).
+We have clarified the significant nonanalytic structure as summarized in Table $1$: whenever the power type is present(absent), the logarithmic type is absent(present).
 We have also studied the case of the fermion with arbitrary boundary condition for the spatial $S^1_i$ direction.
-The absence of the zero mode due to the antiperiodic boundary condition followed from the quantum statistics is crucial for the nonanalytic structure and we have found that neither of the two types appears in the effective potential regardless of the values of $D$ and $p+1$.
+The absence of the zero mode due to the antiperiodic boundary condition following from the quantum statistics is crucial for the nonanalytic structure and we have found that neither of the two types appears in the effective potential regardless of the values of $D$ and $p+1$.
 The results in the case of the fermion have immediately led to the conclusion that there exists no nonanalytic term in the case of the scalar satisfying the antiperiodic boundary condition for at least one spatial $S_i^1$ direction.\footnote{We also discussed the nonanalytic terms in the case of a higher dimensional gauge field on $S_{\tau}^1\times R^{D-(p+1)}\times \prod_{i=1}^pS_i^1$ in the paper II.
-The results concerning with the nonanalytic terms obtained in this paper also hold for the gauge field.}
+The results concerning with the nonanalytic terms obtained in this paper also hold for the gauge field.
+The component gauge field for the spatial $S_i^1$ direction can acquire the vacuum expectation value to yield the fractional values of $\eta_i$ in the boundary condition (\ref{2.3}).
+It may be important to study the analytical extension in that case. }